AlvaroRodriguezDelRio/ESAME_ggplot/README.md

 ```

-You can find a list of colour palletes included in ggplot in https://www.sthda.com/english/wiki/ggplot2-colors-how-to-change-colors-automatically-and-manually, but many other exist in other libraries
+You can find a list of colour palletes included in ggplot in https://www.sthda.com/english/wiki/ggplot2-colors-how-to-change-colors-automatically-and-manually, but many other exist in external libraries

 ####
 # facets
 ####

-Facets are useful for visualizing data separatelly for different categories
+Facets are useful for visualizing data separately for different categories (similarly as colors, but having each categorical variable in an independent pannel)

 ```{r pressure, echo=FALSE}